saranambiar/Neural-Nexus-ImageClef-2025/ViT-based Autoencoder/README.md

 # ViT-based Autoencoder
 Autoencoders are neural networks trained to reconstruct their input.
 Instead of traditional CNNs, this project uses a Vision Transformer (ViT) as the encoder, showcasing the power of self-attention in unsupervised learning tasks.

+?**This approach for the 2025 GANS subtask yielded the best results in terms of accuracy and Kohen-Kappa score**

 Key components:
 - ViT (Vision Transformer) Encoder
 - Fully-connected / CNN Decoder